 ENFORCEMENT FOR NON-MONETARY CLAIMS

-- The delivering and supplying movables process is conducted by an enforcement agent taking the object from the debtor and giving it to the creditor against a receipt.
+- The process of delivering and supplying movables is conducted by an enforcement agent taking the object from the debtor and giving it to the creditor against a receipt.

-- The emptying and taking of an immovable process is conducted by an enforcement agent taking the immovable for the creditor’s possession after it is cleared of people and objects.
-The emptying and taking of the immovable is permitted 8 days after the decision of enforcement is served on the debtor.
+- The process of emptying and taking of an immovable is conducted by an enforcement agent taking the immovable for the creditor’s possession after it is cleared of people and objects.
+The emptying and taking of the immovable is permitted eight days after the decision of enforcement is served on the debtor.

 - The return of worker to work process is conducted by the court stipulating a suitable time limit for performing the obligations in the decision of enforcement.
 In the decision on enforcement, the court also issues a fine if the debtor does not perform the obligation within the time limit.

-- The declaration of will process is an obligation to give a land-registry or another type of declaration of will, as stipulated in the decision which is an enforceable title, is regarded as being performed once that decision is final.
+- The declaration of will process: This is an obligation to give a land-registry or another type of declaration of will, as stipulated in the decision which is an enforceable title, is regarded as being performed once that decision is final.

 A debtor who destroys, damages, transfers or hides part of their property with the intention of preventing a payment to a creditor, and by doing so harms the creditor, is criminally liable and will be fined or receive a prison sentence of up to one year.